The UNC Policy Manual

 8. The chancellors shall ensure that a mandatory drug-testing program for student athletes is implemented and monitored.

-9. The chancellors shall ensure that formal awareness programs on the dangers of gambling in athletics is implemented.
+9. The chancellors shall ensure that formal awareness programs on the dangers of gambling in athletics are implemented.

 10. The chancellors shall ensure that the institutions conform with NCAA standards.

-11. The chancellors shall ensure that all foundations, clubs, and associations established primarily to raise money on behalf of constituent institutions are audited annually and that those audits are reviewed by the institutional Boards of Trustees and are forwarded to the President.
+11. The chancellors shall ensure that all foundations, clubs, and associations established primarily to raise money on behalf of a constituent institution are audited annually and that those audits are reviewed by the institutional Boards of Trustees and are forwarded to the President.

 12. The chancellors shall ensure that the position of director of athletics is separate and distinct from the position of a coach of any sport.